Skip Connections Eliminate Singularities: Supplementary Materials

 Moreover, it is easy to see from Equation~\ref{hessian_eq} that, when the presynaptic unit $\mathbf{x}_{l,j}$ is always zero, i.e. when that unit is effectively killed, the column (or row) of the Hessian corresponding to the parameter $\mathbf{W}_{l,ij}$ becomes the zero vector for any $i$, and thus the Hessian becomes singular.
 This is a re-statement of the simple observation that when the unit $\mathbf{x}_{l,j}$ is always zero, its outgoing connections, $\mathbf{W}_{l,ij}$, are no longer identifiable.
 This corresponds to an \textit{elimination singularity}.

 In the residual case, the only thing that changes in Equation~\ref{hessian_eq} is that the factors $\mathbf{W}_{k}^\top \mathrm{diag}(\mathbf{f}_{k+1}^\prime)$ on the right-hand side become $\mathbf{W}_{k}^\top \mathrm{diag}(\mathbf{f}_{k+1}^\prime) + \mathbf{I}$ where $\mathbf{I}$ is an identity matrix of the appropriate size.
 The overlap singularities are eliminated, because $\mathbf{x}_{l,j^\prime}$ and $\mathbf{x}_{l,j}$ cannot be the same for all possible inputs in the residual case (even when the adjustable incoming weights of these units are identical).
 Similarly, elimination singularities are also eliminated, because $\mathbf{x}_{l,j}$ cannot be identically zero for all possible inputs (even when the adjustable incoming weights of this unit are all zero), assuming that the corresponding unit at the previous layer $\mathbf{x}_{l-1,j}$ is not always zero, which, in turn, is guaranteed with an identity skip connection if $\mathbf{x}_{l-2,j}$ is not always zero etc., all the way down to the first hidden layer.
+Any linear dependence between $\mathbf{x}_{l,j}$, $\mathbf{x}_{l,j^\prime}$ and $\mathbf{x}_{l,j^{\prime \prime}}$ is also eliminated by adding linearly independent inputs to them, assuming again that the corresponding units in the previous layer are linearly independent.